arasmr/poll-app/README.md

 ## Deployed version

-- This application is deployed the netlify.
+- This application is deployed to the netlify.
 You can access the online version with this url: [https://poll-emrearas.netlify.app/](https://poll-emrearas.netlify.app/)

 ## Available Scripts